mahmzen/Hachathlon/README.md

 ## How to Start the App

 1. **Navigate to the Hachathlon Folder**:
-   Using the command line, navigate to the Hachathlon folder.
-You can do this by running a command like `cd path_to_Hachathlon`, where `path_to_Hachathlon` is the path to your Hachathlon folder.
+   Using anaconda promot navigate to the Hachathlon folder.

 2. **Install the Conda Environment**:
    Run the following command to install the Conda environment: